Ohhoop/LookMovie2-auto-fullscreen/README.md

 # 🎬 LookMovie Auto-fullscreen

-**Chrome extension for LookMovie2.to that automatically restores fullscreen when episodes change.**
+**Extension for LookMovie2.to that automatically restores fullscreen when episodes change.**

 ## ✨ What it does